Designing and Evaluating AI Margin Notes in Document Reader Software: Experiment 2: Selection Automation

 \section{Experiment 2: Selection Automation}

+After learning that the integration of AI margin notes through text selections was desirable, we then wanted to learn \emph{how} such margin notes should be associated to specific text selections.
 The goal of this experiment is to understand the effect of selection automation when creating AI margin notes.
 Participants either manually selected what text should be summarized (\f{manual}), or pressed a button to let the AI assistant place three summary AI margin notes in the document (\f{automatic}).